MicrosoftDocs/bot-docs/articles/index.md

 ---
 # Bot Framework Documentation

 Learn how to use the Bot Framework to build, register, and publish bots.
-Tutorials, videos, references, and other documentation show you how to develop on this rich platform.
+Tutorials, videos, references, and other documentation show you how to develop and deploy bots using the rich platform and tools.

-*Card content coming soon*
+*Content coming soon, including quick start links to the SDKs.*